eveilyeverafter/Flip2BeRAD/README.md

 # Flip2BeRAD
-A Python and C++ utilities for flipping RADseq reads
+Python and C++ utilities for flipping RADseq reads

 Flip2BeRAD is a utility for flipping the forward and reverse raw reads generated from paired-end sequencing.
 For some RADseq protocols